552020/access_hello_reloaded/README.md

 ## Overview

+This sample project consists of a backend and a frontend.
-This project builds on the access_hello app from the section 3.6 of the Mokoto Liftoff https://internetcomputer.org/docs/current/tutorials/developer-liftoff/level-3/3.6-motoko-lvl3#principals-and-caller-identification

-The demo application `access_hello` is not part of the examples and it is developed during the unit.
+The **backend** builds on the **access_hello** app from the section 3.6 of the Mokoto Liftoff https://internetcomputer.org/docs/current/tutorials/developer-liftoff/level-3/3.6-motoko-lvl3#principals-and-caller-identification.
+The demo application `access_hello` is not part of the [official examples](https://github.com/dfinity/examples) and its code is to find only in that lesson or in this other repo.
 It focus primarly on backend authentication/authorization.

+Thr **frontend** builds on the sample app built in the guide [Integrating with II]https://internetcomputer.org/docs/current/developer-docs/identity/internet-identity/integrate-internet-identity.
+The original project has been refactored from [Lit](https://lit.dev/) into React/Vite.

+The backend is tested and it works.
+The frontend is still work in progress.

 ## Principal Modifications of the Original access_hello Code